akashsingh49/MachineLearningProject/readme.md

  To run any of these, put the code and the dataset in same folder and run through any standard IDE.
 Use Jupyter Notebook for .ipynb files.

 3. Report consists of gist of all the work done under the project and thus includes all the results obtained while using various algorithms and the graphs/figures plotted/obtained in the process.

+4. I have not uploaded the dataset on github.
+   Kindly go to this link : to download dataset.
+   Training Dataset :
+   Testing Dataset :